 Could you hold your breath that long?
-Raise livestock and children underground; mushrooms, carrots, potatoes and the grain for your daily bread?
+Raise your livestock and children underground; the mushrooms, carrots, potatoes and grain for your daily bread?
 I doubt it.
 Once you emerge from your shelter, remove (somewhere, somehow) eighteen inches of lastingly contaminated topsoil and grow what you can in the clay below that.

 Five central command nodes monopolized nuclear proliferation during the Cold War: France, the US, the USSR, China and the UK.
 Despite this strict limitation, nuclear accidents and tripwire confrontations imperiled the future far more frequently than the blank score currently advertised.

 Scalar weapons’ antenna arrays are even easier to build.
 They can transmit destructive energies from any corner of the Earth, targeting any other spot, unstoppable and hard to trace.
 At low energy levels, they can broadcast chafing fields over wide areas in which everyone becomes ill tempered, stupid and Republican.
-The Soviet leader Khrushchev threatened to do just that back in the 1960’s when his researchers began this project.
+The Soviet leader Khrushchev threatened to do just that back in the 1960’s when his researchers started in on this project.
 Reactionary tendencies in the American heartland may be attributable to ongoing irradiation of this kind.

 Slightly stronger energy applications can sicken living things in the targeted zone and eventually kill them.
 Electromagnetic equipment can be neutralized whether as point targets or across broad areas, no matter how well shielded.
 Higher energy levels can be focused on high and low atmospheric pressure zones to induce catastrophic weather effects.
 Greater energy applications could distort seismic fault lines and trigger earthquakes.
-Apparently, this weapon can be used defensively to create a bubble of destruction around a protected site, which might even block incoming nuclear missiles.
+Apparently, this weapon can be used defensively to create a bubble of destruction around a protected site; it might even block incoming nuclear missiles.

 The famous inventor Tesla initiated these studies.
 Apparently, he abandoned them after the Tunguska atmospheric explosion in 1908.
 Draw your own conclusions.

 What is most disturbing about these longitudinal waves of scalar transmission is the fact that they can, by their very nature, multiply input energy instead of diminishing it through well-known inefficiencies of transmission.
-Feed the energy of, say, one atomic reactor into an antenna array, and get the effect of several at the targeted point or area.
+Feed the energy of, say, one atomic reactor into an antenna array, and get the effect of several on the targeted point or area.

 Seismic and meteorological phenomena have this in common: they represent energies equivalent to several large nuclear weapons exploding simultaneously or in series.